JFerraro26/passPro/journals/joseph_ferraro.md

 The team worked on individual front end goals

-## 5/25/2023
+## 5/25/23

 Today, I worked on:

 - got the event detail page framed out, and started creating an api to grab all the events and sales associated with an account

-The team worked on redux and indivdual front end goals
+The team worked on redux and individual front end goals

+## 5/26/23

+Today, I worked on:

+- an account api that grabs the events and sales associated with an account

+The team worked on a redux token issue and the front end for the sales cart